Jan 15, 2019 10:00:00 AM / by John Duval

 Society for Human Resource Management (SHRM)

-As a leading provider of HR resources, SHRM provides their readers with extensive resources on employee management.
+As a leading provider of HR resources, SHRM has one of the best HR blogs out there, as it provides their readers with extensive resources on employee management.
 SHRM Members get exclusive access to HR tools, weekly webcasts, compliance resources, industry research, and more.
 Leaders without a membership can still read relevant and strategic workplace news and trends at a limited count.

 Human Resource Executive Online

 Human Resource Executive is the premier publication focused on strategic HR issues.
-Giving key decision makers in HR insightful information, the publication offers news, success stories of HR innovators, and stories that cover all areas of HR management like employment laws, benefits, and HR information systems.
+Giving key decision makers in HR insightful information, this HR blog offers news, success stories of HR innovators, and stories that cover all areas of HR management like employment laws, benefits, and HR information systems.

 A multimedia publication, Workforce covers both people management and business strategy.
 Their content helps HR professionals lead employees in a more strategic, business-results approach.
 Aside from their written content, Workforce also provides webinars, custom white papers, and events designed for HR stakeholders.